 Fatal Car Accidents

 The specific amount of damages that can be received will depend on the nature and extent of the loss.
 The court will examine a number of factors, such as whether the decedent was the primary wage earner, the amount of the decedent's earnings at the time he or she died, and the decedent's assets.
-Surviving family members often seek compensation for funeral and burial expenses, loss of income and benefits, loss of companionship, medical expenses prior to the death, and conscious pain and suffering before death.Seek Guidance from a Naples Lawyer after a Car Accident
+Surviving family members often seek compensation for funeral and burial expenses, loss of income and benefits, loss of companionship, medical expenses prior to the death, and conscious pain and suffering before death.Our Legal Team

-If someone close to you lost his or life in a car accident near Naples, you can potentially seek compensation.
-At Lusk, Drasites & Tolisano, our wrongful death attorneys understand the nuances of injury law.
+If someone close to you lost his or her life in a car accident, you can potentially seek compensation for wrongful death.
+At Lusk, Drasites, & Tolisano, our Florida wrongful death attorneys understand the nuances of injury law.
 We can help you explore your options and assert your rights.
-We proudly represent individuals from throughout Collier and Lee Counties, including in Cape Coral, Lehigh Acres, and Port Charlotte.
-You can call us toll-free at (800) 283-7442 or contact us through our online form to set up a free consultation about your case.
+We proudly represent individuals near Cape Coral, Fort Myers, and Naples.
+You can call us toll free at (800) 283-7442.